bethkux/ASS_ENR1/Milestone1/identification_of_responsibilities.md

 #### Responsibilities

-##### Profile Retrieval Responsibilities
+##### Profile retrieval responsibilities
-- Request profile data
+- Request profile data.
 - Display stored profile data and enable edit mode.

-##### Profile Editting Responsibilities
+##### Profile editing responsibilities
-- Provide profile's editting fields
+- Provide profile editing fields.
 - Save validated changes to the database.
-- Sort the students according to certain criteria (Name, Year, etc.)
+- Sort the students according to certain criteria (Name, Year, etc.).

-##### Profile Change Validation Responsibilities
+##### Profile change validation responsibilities
 - Validate changes to editable fields.
 - Indicate editable fields.
 - Check for restricted or sensitive data modifications.
 - Log all profile changes for compliance.

-##### Notification responsitilities
+##### Notification responsibilities
 - Notify the SDO when sensitive data (e.g., IBAN, contact email) changes.
-- Send profile change summary notification to email
+- Send profile change summary notification to email.

+---

 ### Feature: Teacher’s lectures management

-As a teacher, I want a way to create and manage my lectures, so that can I plan and officially set up my lectures.
+As a teacher, I want a way to create and manage my lectures, so that I can plan and officially set up my lectures.

 #### Feature Breakdown:
 1. Teacher opens the lecture management interface.
 2. Teacher creates a new lecture or edits an existing one.
 3. Teacher enters details (time, capacity, type — practical/presentation).